cerisara/multiplex/README.md

 Hence, you can draw on your master slides, and your drawings will be automatically sent to the client slides.

+I'm using this plugin to teach online courses, as explained [in this blog](https://homepages.loria.fr/CCerisara/#teaching).

-It also adds another functionality: basic polling.
+The plugin also adds another functionality: basic polling.
 The master may press 't' at any time, which displays on all clients and master an overlay with two polling options; the real-time result of the poll is also displayed on this overaly on all clients and master.